Nek5000/NekDoc/source/faq.rst

    If you have a question, first check the mailing list `archive <https://lists.mcs.anl.gov/pipermail/nek5000-users/>`_ to see if your question is already answered somewhere.
    The mailing list also serves as a primary support channel.
 Please subscribe `here <https://lists.mcs.anl.gov/mailman/listinfo/nek5000-users>`_.
-   Postings from email addresses that are not on the list are held for moderation
+   Postings from email addresses that are not on the list are held for moderation.

+**How can I report a bug?**

+Nek5000 is hosted on GitHub and all bugs are reported and tracked through the `Issues <https://github.com/Nek5000/Nek5000/issues>`_ feature on GitHub.
+However, GitHub Issues should not be used for common troubleshooting purposes.
+If you are having trouble installing the code or getting your model to run properly, you should first send a message to the User’s Group mailing list.
+If it turns out your issue really is a bug in the code, an issue will then be created on GitHub.
+If you want to request that a feature be added to the code, you may create an Issue on GitHub.

+**How can I contribute to the Nek5000 project?**

+Our project is hosted on `GitHub <https://github.com/Nek5000>`_.
+Here are the most important things you need to know:

+- follow the usual “fork-and-pull” Git workflow
+- all development happens on the master branch
+- anything in master is always deployable
+- upcoming releases get their own tags out of master

+If you are planning a large contribution, we encourage you to discuss the concept here on GitHub and interact with us frequently to ensure that your effort is well-directed.

 ----------------------------------
 Installing, Compiling, and Running
 ----------------------------------

-**What version of the code should I use?**

-   We strongly recommend to always use the latest `release <https://github.com/Nek5000/Nek5000/releases>`_  available.

 **Which platforms are supported by Nek5000?**